 How do I care for the blade?

 Always store the blade dry.
-If using the saw in wet conditions, simply while the blade dry before storage.
+If using the saw in wet conditions, simply wipe the blade dry before storage.
 If you regularly wax or oil your blades they will likely never rust.
 Proper care must be used though.
 Although the blades have a rustproof coating, a surface layer may accumulate if stored wet.
 If this should happen, you may use a razor, sharp edge, or sandpaper to scrape off the superficial rust.

 What are the dimensions of the saw?